cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 ``GCP``

-(Example files at *examples/gcp*.
-It is also possible to use GKE to provision the cluster, for this refer to section "Using existing clusters".
+(It is also possible to use GKE to provision the cluster, for this refer to section "Using existing clusters".
 You will have to |use_gke| too.)

 Variables for configs.yaml: